The

 Galveston Flakes continued by

-saying: “The firing, which
+saying: “The firing, which occurred between

-occurred between two and three o’clock in
+two and three o’clock in the afternoon was

-the neighborhood, and the body of the
+heard throughout the neighborhood, and the

-sundown.
-His saddle-bags, memoranda book
+before sundown.
+His saddle-bags, memoranda

-the murderers.
-Citizens to the number
+by the murderers.
+Citizens to the number of

-of two or three hundred were summoned to the
+two or three hundred were summoned to the

-spot, and everyone was required
+spot, and everyone was required under oath

-under oath to prove his whereabouts on
+to prove his whereabouts on Sunday, at the

-heard, but this through investigation failed
+through investigation failed to throw any

-to throw any light on the track of
+light on the track of the murderers.

-the murderers.
-Determined to bring the
+Determined to bring the perpetrators of so

-justice, scouts were sent in various
+foul a murder to justice, scouts were sent

-directions.
-Two young men named Wm.
+in various directions.
+Two young men named

+Wm.
 Blackmore, formerly of Carroll County,

 Missouri, and John Thompson, formerly of